Email Marketing Tips

 Email format depends on your objective.
 Newsletters are used to communicate educational content and typically contain lots of text, few images, and soft calls to action.
 They are often written in a concise summary format with bulleted points, and are distributed weekly or monthly.
 Promotional content usually contains more images and less text.
 The distribution frequency is contingent upon your business and the stage of the sales cycle.
 Promotional content includes strong calls to action that entice prospects to click your ad images.
 Announcements are triggered around specific events such as press releases, holiday greetings, or thank you cards.
 Email distribution times should be tracked in a master schedule.
 Determine when your audience is most likely to read your email (day of week, time of day) and develop your email frequency around it.
-For some great tips on how to format your email, check out Erin Moore's blog.

 Prevent your email from getting ignored

 Lots of marketing email ends up in spam folders or trash cans.
 To counteract this, there are a few tricks you can use to maximize the chances of your email being read by its recipients.
 In the “From” line of your message, use a name that your recipients are most likely to recognize.
 In most cases, your brand name would be an ideal choice.
 Keep your “Subject” line short and concise (30-40 characters including spaces).
 The subject line should be a phrase that clearly promotes the immediate benefits of your email.
 Use words that are attention grabbers.
 For instance, if you’re emailing a newsletter, avoid generic subject titles like “monthly newsletter.”
 Use titles that draw instant attention like, “Turn Leads into Cash-Paying Customers.”
 Avoid using titles that may be misconstrued as spam.